vpn1997/2048-Ai/README.md

 U can download the game interface from https://github.com/yangshun/2048-python.

 ### Future work
-1.Getting 2048  tiles or more at higher freq.
+1.Getting 2048  tiles or more at higher freq.<br />
 2.Using Reinforcement learning(one i am using give tiles upto only 128 :p)